Understanding Access Modifiers in Laravel: Using public, protected, and private

 3. Private Access Modifier

-can only be accessed within the class in which they are defined.
+The private access modifier is the most restrictive of all three.
+Properties and methods declared as private can only be accessed within the class in which they are defined.
 They are not accessible from outside the class, including subclasses.

 Example: